Tenthmatrix/MatrixCX/README.md

 For more information please visit https://matrixcx.org

-MatrixCX and MatrixCX-Dashboard are development from ground up to run in containerised environments and it can be easily run in a containerised environments such as Docker and Kubernetes.
+MatrixCX and MatrixCX-Dashboard are developed from ground up to run in containerised environments and it can be easily run in a containerised environments such as Docker and Kubernetes.